spectrum70/sysghost/README.md

 For this case, udevd.sh script is processed.
 As default, all devices should be added properly without any change to the script.

+### Services
+Services are launched in src/launcher.c **lanucher_step_run_services()** function.
+A small common set of services generally needed is launched ad default.
+Edit **src/launcher.c** and add or remove services as needed, or eventually add them from command.sh.

 ### command.sh scripts
 Add here whatever additional configuration to be performed at boot.